FIRESTARTER Book Review: Childhood Wonder vs Adult Analysis

 Here’s why extreme culture clashes make for such compelling storytelling, with epic heroes, crazy villains, and powerful action-based plots.
 The best sci-fi and fantasy books include conquest or extreme first contact situations.
 So does historical nonfiction, particularly the Age of Exploration and the Spanish Conquistadors.

-The Alex Verus Series is GREAT
+Review: The Alex Verus Series is GREAT

 This London-based urban fantasy book series by Benedict Jacka is right up there with Wheel of Time and Game of Thrones in terms of dramatic tension, escalating stakes, and character interactions.
 Definitely in Abby’s top ten book series of all time.
 EXCELLENT.